HotCakeX/Harden-Windows-Security/Readme2.md

 ## Download

-You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable version of Markdownify for Windows, macOS and Linux.
+Go to the top of this page, select Code and then select Download Zip, or just click here to start the download: [Download the Zip package](https://github.com/HotCakeX/Harden-Windows-Security/archive/refs/heads/main.zip) and then extract it to a folder.

 ## How To Use

-To run the script, first you need to go to the top of this page, select Code and then select Download Zip, or just click here to start the download: [Download the Zip package](https://github.com/HotCakeX/Harden-Windows-Security/archive/refs/heads/main.zip) and then extract it to a folder.
+To run the script:

 ```PowerShell
 # Set Execution policy to bypass for the current process which is temporary only for current PowerShell instance